danielsaidi/website_danielsaidi/collections/_posts/2023/2023-09-15-dismiss-keyboard-when-return-is-pressed-in-a-multiline-swiftui-textfield.md

 }
 ```

-We can also add a view extension to make this view modifier even easier to apply to a view:
+We can also add a view extension to make this view modifier even easier to apply:

 ```swift
 public extension View {